 Picking up a spot of sunshine on the floor,

-who would engross himself in doing that?
+who would engross himself in doing

 A mountain became a ruin fast